 Note: Estimates done by Brian Bockelman and have not been reviewed by corresponding area coordinators.

+Procure OASIS hardware.
+During this time ITB instances can be made to work through installation issues.
+Operations will order and rack one high quality server (to act as interactive and and Tier-0 VMs) one storage device (to act as storage targets).
+(1 month).

+While we are waiting for new equipment it is suggested ITB instances be brought online to work though installation and setup issues.

 Deploy OASIS hardware.
 Skipping the mirror, we need two OS instances and three storage targets.
 (1 week GOC)

 Deploy GSISSH service with hand-maintained grid-mapfile.
 (1 day GOC)